 Decipher Plant Descriptions

-Confused on what those fuzzy words mean?
+Confused on what those gardening catalog words mean?
 Learn how to decipher plant descriptions.

 Shopping for plants by mail can be a confusing process, thanks to creative catalog writing.